a-brkvski/rsschool-cv/cv.md

 I try to continuously learn, improve my skills and enrich my knowledge with diverse trainings and courses such as for example Software Testing Introduction at EPAM Training Center, where I had a chance to work with Virtualization and Linux.
 At the university I specialized in Computational Linguistics and got some programming experience in Python as well as the basics of Databases and SQL.

 I started my professional path as a Sales Development Representative in IT companies.
 Due to my prior work experience I was able to gain extensive knowledge about various IT concepts and develop my soft skills (practice English, written and oral communication, time management, teamwork).
 Then I got hired by EPAM Systems as a Service Desk Technician.
-I was assigned to a position of 1st Line/Help Desk Specialist on a SAP project that focused on DevOps enterprise solutions.
-During my work I got a chance to familiarize myself with various CI/CD tools such as for example Jenkins, Azure Pipelines, etc. Within our team I acted as a Technical Lead, Knowledge Base Manager and Mentor.
+I am assigned to a position of 1st Line/Help Desk Specialist on a SAP project that focused on DevOps enterprise solutions.
+During my work I got a chance to familiarize myself with various CI/CD tools such as for example Jenkins, Azure Pipelines, etc. Within our team I act as a Technical Lead, Knowledge Base Manager and Mentor.

 ## Skills
 * HTML